Cognitive Debriefing: Transforming Translation in Life Sciences

 Why Linguists Should Dive into Cognitive Debriefing

 Linguists should consider getting involved in cognitive debriefing for several reasons.
 They have likely already worked on the translation stages of the project and are familiar with the content type.
-Attention to detail and the ability to juggle multiple deliverables are crucial skills for linguists, and fortunately, they know the industry well and can quickly grasp new concepts.
+Attention to detail and the ability to juggle multiple deliverables are crucial skills for linguists.
+Fortunately, they know the industry well and can quickly grasp new concepts.

 Interpreters are particularly skilled at the interviewing portion of debriefing, as they are already comfortable with speaking.
-While an ideal debriefer can do both interviewing and recruiting, it is best to let debriefers work in the way they are most comfortable.
+While an ideal debriefer can do both interviewing and recruiting, it’s best to let debriefers work in the way they are most comfortable.

 The Future Intersection with AI

-Recently, there has been a common question about whether cognitive debriefing will adapt to the world of AI.
-In simple terms, no, because it hasn’t been built up enough to differentiate cultural nuances that only humans currently possess.
+Recently, there’s been a common question about whether cognitive debriefing will adapt to the world of AI.
+In simple terms, no. It hasn’t been built up enough to differentiate cultural nuances that only humans currently possess.

 Further down the road?
 It might well be a possibility, but right now, it would corrupt the data needed within clinical trials.

-Welocalize can support your global clinical trials and ensure all your content is accurately translated.
+Welocalize can support your global clinical trials and accurate life sciences translation.
 Connect with us here for more information.